vanisen/HadoopSampleApp_Java_Docker/README.md

-# Hadoop Aplication for uploading image
+# Hadoop Application for uploading image
 #### ABOUT

 Map reduce job to upload image to Imgur.